-- Mixed Realities (AR/VR): The Chair of Computing in Engineering at Ruhr-University Bochum will introduce in a workshop AR/VR-related technologies and make them physically available for hacking.
-Applications are not limited, but may include construction workforce education and training, search and rescue operations in building, advanced immersive environments for user experiences in engineering.
+- Mixed Realities (AR/VR): The Chair of Computing in Engineering at Ruhr-University Bochum will introduce in a workshop AR/VR-related technologies make them physically available for hacking (incl.
+2 HTC-Vive incl. eye-tracking, 1 Microsoft Hololens, and 1 Google Tango device, or bring your own AR/VR device).
+Applications are not limited, but may include construction workforce education and training, search and rescue operations in buildings, advanced immersive environments for user experiences in architecture and engineering.

 - Remote Sensing & Internet of Things: Topcon will offer in its workshop concepts and physical access to a variety of sensors and its data, i.e. related to GNSS, drones/UAVs, machine guidance/control.
 Potential hackathon topics may focus on intelleigent use of hardware, software, or computational data processing techniques, e.g. linking sensor data with building or infrastructure information models.